Defining Standard Search Filters

 Defining Preferred Vendor Filter for Item Search in OneWorld Account with Multiple Vendors Feature Enabled

-If you define the Preferred Vendor field as a filter for an item search in a OneWorld account that has the Multiple Vendors feature enabled, you may encounter the following issue: If an item has more than one preferred vendor, the search is only capable of displaying the item under one of the preferred vendors, which happens to be the first one listed on the item record.
-This case is possible because there can be multiple preferred vendors in a OneWorld account that has the Multiple Vendors feature enabled, with a different preferred vendor per subsidiary.
+If you use the Preferred Vendor field as a filter in an item search in a OneWorld account with the Multiple Vendors feature enabled, you may run into this issue: If an item has more than one preferred vendor, the search only shows the item under the first preferred vendor listed.
+This happens because you can have different preferred vendors for each subsidiary in a OneWorld account with the Multiple Vendors feature enabled.

-To avoid this issue, instead of using the Preferred Vendor field as a filter, use a combination of the Vendor field and Vendor is Preferred field in filter criteria for the item search.
-Set the value for the Vendor filter field to be any of the vendors you want to include, and set the value for the Vendor is Preferred field to be Yes.
-An item search with these filter criteria will return all items where at least one of the subsidiaries has any of the designated vendors as the preferred vendor.
+To avoid this, use both the Vendor field and Vendor is Preferred field as filters in your item search, instead of only Preferred Vendor.
+Set the Vendor filter to any vendors you want, and set Vendor is Preferred to Yes.
+This way, the item search will return all items where at least one subsidiary has any of your chosen vendors as the preferred vendor.

 Limitations on Credit Card Number Search Filters